 Over four years ago, in May 2014, the Justice Minister did promise a comprehensive review.
 In response, the Sentencing Council put on hold its scheduled review of sentencing guidelines for motoring offences.

-Since then – and over 8,000 deaths later, there have been a series of piecemeal initiatives but no comprehensive review of ether the law or guidelines for sentencing.
+Since then – and over 8,000 deaths later, there have been a series of piecemeal initiatives but no comprehensive review of either the law or guidelines for sentencing.
 Initiatives included:

 - MoJ consulted over a few changes